depsterr/depsterr.com/src/blog/2020/go download a car.md

 ### Video games

-* [Ocean Of Games](http://oceanofgames.com/) - A website which hosts cracked versions of a large variety of games.
+* [Ocean Of Games](http://oceanofgames.com/) - No Torrents - A website which hosts cracked versions of a large variety of games.
 (Seemingly hosted by the same people who host Get Into PC.)

 * [The Pirate Bay](http://thepiratebay.org/) - Torrents - The goto place for piracy